sharaelong/814-3/README.md

 Time: 760ms
 I called 2-opt function multiple time with random initial tour.
 But solution quality is not improved at much.

+6. 3-opt heuristic
+Score: 25846617.68
+Time: 1408ms
+I used 3-opt heuristic instead of multiple 2-opt heuristic.
+It showed 2.6% performance gain, which is similar as other resource's experiment results.
+However, I can see execution time is increased sharply.

 * Useful resources
 - [Traveling salesman problem (wikipedia)](https://en.wikipedia.org/wiki/Travelling_salesman_problem)